SoloDB Documentation

 products.EnsureAddedAttributeIndexes();

 Note: If you add new [Indexed] attributes to your model classes after the database already exists, the indexes won't be created automatically until you call EnsureAddedAttributeIndexes().
 Indexes are only auto-created on first collection access.
+If you remove an [Indexed] attribute later, SoloDB does not drop the old index automatically; remove it explicitly with DropIndexIfExists(...) if you no longer want it.

 Supported Index Expressions